John Milton: Death

-Milton died on 8 November 1674, just a month before his 66th birthday.
+Milton died on 8 November 1674, a month before his 66th birth anniversary.
 He was buried in the church of St Giles-without-Cripplegate, Fore Street, London.
-However, sources differ as to whether the cause of death was consumption or gout.
+It is disputed whether the cause of death was consumption or gout.
 According to an early biographer, his funeral was attended by "his learned and great Friends in London, not without a friendly concourse of the Vulgar."
 A monument was added in 1737 on Westminster Abbey in London, UK.

 Family

 Milton and his first wife Mary Powell (1625–1652) had four children: